 1 Press the system power switch to turn on the system.
+All components of the system should be in the "on" position.

-- ${f 2}$ When the Windows desktop appears, click on the HP CD icon. - 3 The two procedures listed below should have been performed as part of the system installation procedure.
-If they have not yet been performed, perform them at this time. - \Box "Normalizing the Laser" on page 3-8. - \square "Adjusting the Power Monitor" on page 3-10. - 4 On the Service menu, click Select TLS.
-Click the appropriate button to enable the tunable laser source.
-For safety reasons, the default value is OFF.
+- 2 When the Windows desktop appears, click on the Agilent CD icon. - 3 The procedure listed below may have been performed as part of the system installation procedure.
+If it has not yet been performed, it can be performed at this time. - ☐ "Adjusting the Power Monitor" on page 3-9.